-Therefore, scientists have dedicated a large fraction of research to advance the understanding of the chemical composition, sources and sinks of UFPs (Seinfeld and Pandis, 2016).
+Therefore, scientists have dedicated a large fraction of research to advance the understanding of the chemical composition, sources and sinks of UFPs (Seinfeld and Pandis, 2012).

 UFPs are found to be more abundant close to anthropogenic source locations.
-Studies conducted in Switzerland have demonstrated the prevalence of UFPs closer to major roads and airports (Meier et al., 2015; Eeftens et al.,

-2015; Rivas et al., 2020; Bukowiecki et al., 2002), highlighting the contribution of traffic-related emissions as a significant primary source to UFPs.
+Studies conducted in Switzerland have demonstrated the prevalence of UFPs closer to major roads and airports (Meier et al., 2015; Eeftens et al., 2015; Rivas et al., 2020; Bukowiecki et al., 2002), highlighting the contribution of transportation-related emissions as a significant primary source to UFPs.
 Additionally, Switzerland's proximity to various industrial regions in Europe underscores the role of transboundary pollution in contributing to particulate matter levels (Zotter et al., 2014; FOEN, 2021).
-Composition-based source apportionment studies are typically done on mass basis for e.g. PM{2.5} and PM10 (particulate matter with diameters less than 2.5 and 10 μm, respectively), yet some studies focused on UEP sources by number, utilizing the different patterns and shapes of the measured UEP size distributions (Grange
+Composition-based source apportionment studies are typically done on mass basis for e.g. PM{2.5} and PM10 (particulate matter with diameters less than 2.5 and 10 μm, respectively), with little attention to UFP sources by number (Grange et al., 2021; Trechera et al., 2023; Cai et al., 2024; Chen et al., 2022).